 Also, about half of them are married.
 They are also heavy Internet and mobile phone users.
 They are also more adventurous and willing to start their own business if they didn’t find a job.
-The combination of this traits and the evolution of behaviour in comparison to older generations makes Chinese millennials an exception to the rule creating its own separated group.
+The combination of this trait and the evolution of behavior in comparison to older generations makes Chinese millennials an exception to the rule creating their separate group.

 Overview of the outbound Chinese tourism market

-In 2015, there were 109 million Chinese travellers.
-Furthermore according to GFK, a global market research agency, Chinese travellers spent 229 Billion USD the same year.
-This positive trend doesn’t only involve Asian countries but also Europe, America and The Middle East.
-As an illustration of that, the number of Chinese tourists have increased by almost four times in Thailand, has doubled in Europe, and almost tripled in America, Japan as well as the Middle East.
+Before the pandemic, in 2019, there were more than 155 million Chinese travelers.
+Furthermore, according to GFK, a global market research agency, Chinese travelers spent 229 Billion USD in the same year.
+This positive trend doesn’t only involve Asian countries but also Europe, America, and The Middle East.
+As an illustration of that, the number of Chinese tourists has increased by almost four times in Thailand, has doubled in Europe, and almost tripled in America, Japan as well as the Middle East.

-Their willingness to travel in addition to their needs of autonomy leads them towards individual planning instead of booking travel tours and packages.
-They are looking for more adventure, excitement, discovery, and are more involved into their own trip planning.
+Their willingness to travel in addition to their need for autonomy leads them towards individual planning instead of booking travel tours and packages.
+They are looking for more adventure, excitement, and discovery, and are more involved in their trip planning.

 Chinese Outbound tourism

-Half of the Chinese tourists travelling abroad are in fact Chinese millennials (between 15 and 29 years old); hence, their huge impact on the Chinese outbound tourism market.
+Half of the Chinese tourists traveling abroad are Chinese millennials (between 15 and 29 years old); hence, their huge impact on the Chinese outbound tourism market.
 The Chinese outbound tourism market has been expanding tremendously these last few years thanks to the support of this new sub-culture.

 As said earlier in this article, Chinese millennials have more financial resources and are mostly part of the white-collar group.
-That being said, spending more on travelling, buying souvenirs, is less of a problem for them.
-In fact, they are now the most promising group in the luxury market in terms of development and revenue.
+That being said, spending more on traveling, and buying souvenirs, is less of a problem for them.
+They are now the most promising group in the luxury market in terms of development and revenue.

 Finally, Chinese people are very connected and participate actively on social media.
-Not only do they travel more, they also share more on Internet their stories, comments and pictures on famous Chinese social media such as Wechat and Weibo.
-Consequently, having a presence on these social media platforms ensures a good access to this group of young tourists.
+Not only do they travel more, but they also share more on the Internet their stories, comments, and pictures on famous Chinese social media such as WeChat and Weibo.
+Consequently, having a presence on these social media platforms ensures good access to this group of young tourists.